 OK we all knew it was coming.
 Easter egg hunts have become a staple of this holiday.
 It’d be crazy to not include it!
 But we still have a few ways to make sure your hunt goes off without a hitch.

 First, count your eggs before they hide.
 This might be time-consuming but it is well worth it, especially if you have pets.
 (We all know how dangerous chocolate is for dogs.)
 If you count all your eggs before you hide them, you can count all the eggs the seekers find.
-If you know you hid 60 eggs and they only find 47 you can send them back to find the remaining 13.
+If you know you hid 60 eggs, and they only find 47 you can send them back to find the remaining 13.
 Not only does this mean your pets won’t find the eggs later, it means that there won’t be random, old chocolate in your home.
 Is there anything worse than when chocolate gets old and white and gross?
 We’re willing to take a few minutes out of our day to avoid that fate.

 It’s hiding time

 Once it’s time to hide the eggs you can get creative.
 Normally Easter egg hunts take place outside, but if you don’t have a large outdoor space then inside works just as well, if not better!
 There are plenty of clever, sneaky hiding places that the seekers might not consider at first.
 (This is great if you have seekers of different skill levels and want to challenge them all.)
 A few easy ideas could be underneath pillows, behind doors, in the pockets of coats hanging up, or even in the washing machine.
-Of course remember to leave some in easier spots like by the bathroom taps or even in the corners of rooms so the seekers don’t get discouraged.
+Of course remember to leave some in easier spots like by the bathroom sink or even in the corners of rooms so the seekers don’t get discouraged.

 Once all the eggs are found there can be a bit of jealousy if some seekers have more eggs than others.
 If you want to avoid this you can set a rule at the beginning of the day that once all the eggs are found they will be split evenly amongst all the seekers.
 This removes the competitive element all together and can actually foster camaraderie as the seekers may work together to find all the eggs.